Higher education is a wonderful thing, but the price can be very steep.

 Location: Berea, Kentucky

-Berea College, located in Kentucky’s Appalachian region, offers a No Tuition Promise.
-As the college’s website explains it:
+Berea College, located in Kentucky’s Appalachian region, has been paying for students’ tuition since 1892.
+As the college’s website explains:

 Berea, like a few of the following institutions, is what’s known as a work college.
 All students in these schools “participate in a comprehensive-work-learning service program for all four years of enrollment.”

 Alice Lloyd College

 Alice Lloyd College, another Appalachian work college, offers 10 semesters of free tuition to all students from the college’s service area, which comprises 108 counties in Central Appalachia.